kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-02-dns-management-troubleshooting.md

 ### Symptom

-Even though the DNS Manaement setup is finished, you receive the `connection refused` error when you try to expose a service.
-It occurs when you call the service endpoint by sending a GET request.
+The `connection refused` error occurs when you try to expose a service.
+It shows up when you call the service endpoint by sending a GET request.
 The error looks as follows:

 ```txt
 curl: (7) Failed to connect to httpbin.kyma-goat.ga port 443: Connection refused